 Lumos Hallway Chandelier

-Minimal yet radiant, the Lumos is crafted for close quarters.
-With a narrow drop and clustered crystal accents, it brings elegance to even the smallest hallway.
-The glow is warm and welcoming, ideal for apartment corridors that connect bedrooms, entryways, or quiet nooks.
+Minimal yet radiant, the Lumos is a small chandelier crafted for close quarters.
+This semi flush fixture features a narrow drop and clustered crystal accents, making it easy to hang in compact spaces.
+The Lumos is the right light fixture for compact hallways, serving as an eye-catching focal point that transforms even the smallest entrance.
+Its soft glow is warm and welcoming, ideal for apartment corridors that connect bedrooms, entryways, or quiet nooks.

 Perfect for: